programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 + Open the image to be read.
 (Line 8)
 + Call Azure using computervision_client with the image.
 (Line 12)
 + Read the results line by line.
 (Lines 21-26)
-+ If successful, print the text of each line as well as the coordinates of a rectangle in the image where the text is located.
-(Lines 29-33)
++ If successful, print the text of each line.
+(Lines 29-32)
++ Line 33 which prints the coordinates of each rectangle is commented out.

 ```